 Of course, your dog’s safety should be of upmost importance during your dog walks, so ensure that you can execute these moves safely and keep ahold of your pup’s leash the whole time.
 You may want to consider special gear like a hands-free leash that’ll keep your doggo safely close by as you complete your incline push-ups and side squats.

-Check out the Hertzko Nylon Reflective Bungee Hands-Free Running Dog Leash, which can be clipped around your waist and also features an easy-grip handle for more control when needed.
 The Kurgo K9 Excursion Polyester Reflective Hands-Free Running Dog Leash is another option that features useful extras like storage space for a poop bag and headphones in the waistband, as well as a BPA-free water bottle to keep you and your pooch hydrated during your workouts and walks.